Texas sales tax rates updated monthly

-*Due to varying local sales tax rates, we strongly recommend using our Texas sales tax calculator to look up the sales tax rate for your location.
+*Due to varying local sales tax rates, we strongly recommend using our calculator below for the most accurate rates.

 Why can't I just use the ZIP code?